rubikorg/rubikorg.github.io/docs/about/introduction.md

 ### Goals

-= Keep a small footprint, this is a micro-framework and will always be one.
+= Keep a small footprint

 = Provide Block _(extenstion)_ APIs that can basically support any integration